On Homogenization Problems with Oscillating Dirichlet Conditions in Space-Time Domains: Uniqueness and Conclusions

 \section{Uniqueness and Conclusions}

-In this section, we want to show that the comparison principle for fully nonlinear parabolic equations still holds when the ordering on the lateral boundary only holds outside a small subset.
-To measure the sets, let us start by introducing the following parabolic Hausdorff dimension of subsets in $\mathbb{R}^{d+1}$.
+In the previous sections we identified the homogenized boundary data on $\Gamma_T$ which is most of the lateral boundary and the whole bottom boundary.
+In this section, we want to prove the comparison principle for fully nonlinear parabolic equations even if the ordering on the lateral boundary only holds outside a small subset.
+Once this is done and suppose $\Gamma_T$ almost covers the whole boundary, we can show the homogenization of \eqref{main eqn}.

+To measure the subsets of the boundary, let us introduce the following parabolic Hausdorff dimension of subsets in $\mathbb{R}^{d+1}$.

 \begin{definition} Suppose $\Sigma$ is a subset of $\mathbb{R}^d\times \mathbb{R}$.
 Define the $\mathfrak{d}$-dimensional parabolic Hausdorff content:

 Here $S_r(x,t)$ is the parabolic cylinder given by \eqref{prblc}.
 We say that $\Sigma$ has parabolic Hausdorff dimension $d_\mathcal{P}$ if